sumnerevans/sumnerevans.com/content/posts/software-engineering/stop-using-conventional-commits.md

 Not a single one of the "selling points" for Conventional Commits actually holds water.

-Conventional Commits is also extremely difficult to apply to a project.[^2] You are supposed to define your own set of "types", but pretty much everyone just takes the defaults from [commitlint](https://github.com/conventional-changelog/commitlint) which often don't fit well with the particulars of individual projects.
+Conventional Commits is also extremely difficult to apply to a project.
+You are supposed to define your own set of "types", but pretty much everyone just takes the defaults from [commitlint](https://github.com/conventional-changelog/commitlint) which often don't fit well with the particulars of individual projects.
+This problem is especially acute in corporate environments where change management and audit requirements often mandate a ticket number in every commit message.
+The `<scope>` field is the obvious place to put it, but this ends up replacing the only useful metadata in a Conventional Commit with a completely useless ticket number.

 ## A Better Way